A R T E I D O L I A P R E S S

 Arteidolia Press is a small artist-run press based out of Ridgewood, Queens with focus on publishing collections of poetry that create a place of intersections & fusions.
 That are adventuresome & intriguing.
 That are diverse & inventive.

 Before you submit your work, spend some time with our books.
 We have a look inside link for all of them.
 Read the reviews.
 Get familiar with our style & approach.
 Does your manuscript speak to what we’re doing?
+If your writing does fit into the scope of what we publish, we will be in touch.

 Submit your manuscript in a single Microsoft Word and/or PDF document with a cover letter and a short bio.
 Make sure your name is on your manuscript.
 Authors retain all rights to their work.
 We prefer publishing only black & white text and lean away from manuscripts that have any visual images in color.
 Our books are 6 X 9, so be aware that manuscripts will have to be adapted to fit within these margins.
 We try and respond to all submissions, but it’s not always possible.